jordify/item_catalog/README.md

 ## Background
 #### Problem Statement
-Develop an application that lists items of various categories and has a user authentication system leverging OAuth and Flask.
+Develop an application that lists items of various categories and has a user authentication system leveraging OAuth and Flask.

 The homepage should list all Categories currently in the system along with the latest added items e.g. Stick (Hockey).
 Selecting a category should show all items in that category and selecting an item should show specific information about that item.